Gian Singh Rarewala: Personal life and background

-Rarewala was born on 16 December 1901, at Rara village, Patiala.
+Rarewala was born on 16 December 1901, at Rara village, Payal, Patiala State.
 He was a descendant of Ratan Singh Bhangu, author of Panth Prakash.
+His sister, Jaswant Kaur, married Maharaja Bhupinder Singh of Patiala.
 Rarewala studied in Patiala and graduated from Mahindra College in 1924.
 He joined the judicial service of the princely state of Patiala.
 Later, he became a High Court judge for Patiala State.
 He also served as a Revenue Commissioner and Revenue Minister for Patiala state and finally he was the Prime Minister of Patiala state from 1946 to 1947.
+His daughter, Nirlep Kaur, was also a politician and served as a Member of Parliament in the Lok Sabha.